Slow Cooker Pulled Pork Sliders

 closeup of slow cooker pulled pork slider topped with coleslaw

-Cool leftover pulled pork completely then transfer to an airtight container.
-Store in the fridge up to 3-4 days.
+Cool leftover pulled pork then store in an airtight container in the fridge for 3–4 days.
+Perfect for reheating and enjoying again!

 Enjoy!